Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 ### Qualitative results

 Long-range forecasts of ML models often suffer from blurriness or might even diverge when using autoregressive models.
-In the video below, we show the Navier-Stokes test trajectories forecasted by the best baseline (Dropout) and DYffusion as well as the corresponding ground truth.
+In the video below, we show the Navier-Stokes test trajectories forecasted by the best baseline, Dropout, and DYffusion as well as the corresponding ground truth.
 Our method can reproduce the true dynamics over the full trajectory and does so better than the baseline, especially for fine-scale patterns such as the tails of the flow after the right-most obstacle.

-[//]: # (Embed mp4 video video.mp4)
+[//]: # (Embed mp4 video)

 <div class='l-body' align="center">
 <video width="100%" controls>